exasol/hana-virtual-schema/doc/user_guide/user_guide.md

 What the Virtual Schemas get from the Hana JDBC driver as column metadata is a column of precision 34 and scale 0.
 So in theory this column's values should behave like a 34-digit integer number.
 Tests that we conducted with a SQL editor though show that the values can have fractional digits.
 In fact values of this column type behave like floating point numbers.

-Unfortunately we can't tell the metadata of columns defined with `DECIMAL` and `DECIMAL(34,0)` appart even though they behave differently.
+Unfortunately we can't tell the metadata of columns defined with `DECIMAL` and `DECIMAL(34,0)` apart even though they behave differently.

 To fix this, don't define any columns that you plan to use via a Virtual Schema with unparameterized type `DECIMAL`.